Warren County Democratic Party Central Committee Bylaws

 The secretary shall:

-- Keep minutes of each meeting of the central committee which shall include all motions and those members making said motions; and
+- Keep minutes of each meeting of the Central Committee which shall include all motions and those members making said motions.

-- Include a copy of minutes of prior meeting and a copy of the treasurer’s financial report with the written (or electronic) notice provided for in subsection C, above.
+- Include a copy of minutes of prior meeting and a copy of the Treasurer’s financial report with the written (or electronic) notice provided for in subsection 3 above.